 A year before I received Christ as my Savior, I was hospitalized in a U.S. Army psychiatric ward.
 My uniform was replaced with the distinctive attire of a mental patient.
-Ironically, I’d been attached to the same hospital as a medic on the pediatric floor.
-And to make things only slightly more surreal was that one of my nurses on the psych ward was someone I bought drugs from!
+Ironically, I’d been attached to the same hospital working on the pediatric floor.
+And to make things only slightly more surreal was that a medic there on the psych ward was someone I bought drugs from!

 Previous to this hospitalization, I had dropped two hits of LSD and found myself in an awful mess.
-It was night and I was prowling outside my barracks.
-I was hallucinating heavily and had lost control of my thoughts.
-I had pretty much flipped out and it entered my drug saturated brain that the darkness would kill me that very night!
+It was night out and I was hallucinating badly.
+I had lost control of my thoughts.
+I had pretty much flipped out and it entered my drug-saturated brain that the darkness would kill me, that very night!

-Utterly convinced of my impending fate, my mind seized upon the street lights.
-If I could stay in that illuminated circle I could escape death!
-The light would save me.
-I stood under that light for a few hours.
+If I could stay in that illuminated circle I would escape dying.
+Somehow I knew that the light would save me.
+So I remained under that street light for several hours.
 As I stood I could see very clearly the boundary between the light and the dark.
 I knew I was safe as long as I didn’t wander, I knew I would stay safe.

 Shortly after my psych ward discharge, I was reassigned to Labor & Delivery on the night shift.
-I was pulled from my duty and I went on an ambulance run as the medic in charge.
-We were called to officer’s housing were an older man had died in bed which got me thinking.
-Back at the hospital I returned to L&D. On the way back I took a shortcut through a ward on another floor.
+One slow time I was pulled from my duty there to go on an ambulance run as the medic in charge.
+We were called to the officer’s housing where an older man had died in bed.
+This got me thinking.
+Back at the hospital, I returned to L&D. But on the way back I took a shortcut through a ward on another floor.
 That’s when I found it!

 On a waiting room table was a small book called, “More Than a Carpenter” by Josh McDowell.
-I picked it up, reading it right on duty because there were no mothers waiting for the delivery room.
-By the end of my shift I was well on my way to becoming a Christian.
+I picked it up, reading it right on duty because there was no one in the delivery room.
+By the end of my shift, I was well on my way to becoming a Christian.
 It was a book solidly speaking of the light, and of the dark.
 And I knew beyond a doubt that I couldn’t remain in the dark anymore.

 “The people who sat in darkness